zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-board-porting-guide/index.md

 Everyone likes optimizations.
 Faster is better, right?
 Here's the nuts and bolts of it.

-While picking out flags to use, keep in mind that Chromium OS uses [LLVM/Clang](https://clang.llvm.org/) for its compiler suite.
+While picking out flags to use, keep in mind that ChromiumOS uses [LLVM/Clang](https://clang.llvm.org/) for its compiler suite.
 It also uses the [gold linker](http://en.wikipedia.org/wiki/Gold_(linker)).
 So see the respective documentation.